tzs34/gatsbyTraining/README.md

   </a>
 </p>

-This site is built on the Gatsby starter repo.
+### This site is built on the Gatsby starter repo.

+To run the demo please use gatsby develop in the termoal at the root of the project.

 Kick off your project with this hello-world boilerplate.
 This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.